Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 Best Value Tween Luggage Set: U.S. Traveler Rio Rugged Fabric Luggage Set

-Keeping it simple, both the rolling carry-on suitcase and tote in this tween luggage set is small enough to fit on the plane.
-Take either one or both depending on the type of trip you’re taking.
+Keeping it simple, both the rolling carry-on suitcase and tote in this tween luggage set are small enough to fit on the plane.
+Take either one or both, depending on the type of trip you’re taking, this makes for perfect tween carry on luggage.

-Made from soft polyester material, we love that it’s expandable and available in several bright and easy-to-identify colors!
-The two inline wheels make it easy for your tween to pull along and the tote comes with a sleeve that conveniently slips over the rolling luggage handle.
+Made from soft polyester material, we love that it’s expandable and available in several bright, easy-to-identify colors!
+The two inline wheels make it easy for your tween to pull along, and the tote comes with a sleeve that conveniently slips over the rolling luggage handle.

 Best Wheeled Tote for Tween Girls: Lily Bloom Luggage For Woman

 Another cute tween luggage option is the Lily Bloom wheeled tote.
-A 2-wheeled carry-on option, the ergonomic handle will have your tween girl moving with ease while looking super stylish and grown-up.
+A 2-wheeled carry-on option, the ergonomic handle will make your tween girl move easily while looking super stylish and grown-up.
 The bag itself is only 4lbs making it easy to pick up, but spacious enough to fit everything she needs for a weekend away.

 Best Rolling Duffel for Tween Boys: Rockland Rolling Duffel Bag

 A really grown-up step for your tween boy, get him ready for his next independent adventure with his own travel duffel.
-Set on two inline wheels, it makes carrying this 22″ duffel a breeze, with several additional grab handles and an optional shoulder strap
+Set on two inline wheels, it makes carrying this 22″ duffel a breeze; with several additional grab handles and an optional shoulder strap, this is among the best rolling suitcase for tweens.

 4 pockets are handy for storing all his gadgets, while the wide U-shaped opening top makes it easy to pack.
-The extendable handle comes with a hideaway pocket for using as checked luggage.
+The extendable handle comes with a hideaway pocket for use as checked luggage.

 Best Tween Girls Shoulder Duffel: Kids Overnight Duffel Bag Girls

-Ideal for your stylish tween, this super cute and inexpensive barrel bag is perfect for your tween who wants to keep her luggage light but cram a lot in!
+If you’re seeking out overnight bags for tweens, these stylish Octsky bags are not only stylish but inexpensive; perfect for your tween who wants to keep her luggage light but cram a lot in!

 Best Tween Boys Shoulder Duffel: WolfWarriorX Tactical Duffle